China Mobile: All Eyes On ARPU Growth And Investment Ban (NYSE:CHL)

 Separately, the Trump administration imposed a ban on U.S. investments in Chinese companies (and their affiliates) linked to the military, and China Mobile's parent China Mobile Communications Group is one of the Chinese companies on the initial list.
 This implies that U.S. investors have to divest their shares in China Mobile by November 2021, and the potential removal of the stock from benchmark indices could lead to further selling pressure.

 Nevertheless, the negatives for China Mobile have been priced in to a large extent.
 China Mobile's share price has declined by -15% from HK$52.65 as of November 12, 2020 to HK$44.95 as of December 10, 2020.
-China Mobile's current valuations are attractively.
+China Mobile's current valuations are attractive.
 The stock trades at 7.2 times consensus forward next twelve months' P/E and 1.3 times consensus forward next twelve months' EV/EBITDA, and it offers a consensus forward FY 2021 dividend yield of 7.8%.

 As such, I have a Neutral rating on China Mobile, and will consider upgrading my rating to Bullish if there are signs of improved U.S.-China relations under the Biden administration which could lead to a reversal of the current investment ban.